MoFEM/mofem-cephas/mofem/doc/markdown/how_to_add_new_module_and_program.md

 - Once everything done, create a new repository of your own on [Github](https://github.com) or [Bitbucket](https://bitbucket.org)
 - Upload your new files to the remote repository
-- Follow steps in the previous section to clone and setup your new module in MoFEM
+- Follow steps in the previous section to clone and setup your new module in MoFEM (How to add a new module - An existing module).

 \note If you have issues creating new module of your own, please contact us at [MoFEM Q&A](https://groups.google.com/forum/#!categories/mofem-group).
 We are happy to help.